Aliases for KDELR3 Gene

 GeneCards Summary for KDELR3 Gene

-KDELR3 (KDEL (Lys-Asp-Glu-Leu) Endoplasmic Reticulum Protein Retention Receptor 3) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include ER retention sequence binding.
+KDELR3 (KDEL Endoplasmic Reticulum Protein Retention Receptor 3) is a Protein Coding gene.
+Diseases associated with KDELR3 include Mental Retardation, Autosomal Dominant 22.
+Among its related pathways are Insulin receptor recycling and Golgi-to-ER retrograde transport.
+Gene Ontology (GO) annotations related to this gene include ER retention sequence binding.
 An important paralog of this gene is KDELR2.